kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/project_1_notes.md

 This is just like the proverbial real world - people use the wrong data types all the time!

+#### Adding some columns to make the day of week and hour easier to analyze

 The basic query would be to just pull out the start_date as it is stored:

 ```sql